Polynya: Formation

 Latent heat polynyas are regions of high ice production and therefore are possible sites of dense water production in both polar regions.
 The high ice production rates within these polynyas leads to a large amount of brine rejection into the surface waters; this salty water then sinks.
 It is an open question as to whether the polynyas of the Arctic can produce enough dense water to form a major portion of the dense water required to drive the thermohaline circulation.

 Mid-sea polynyas are formed when specific atmospheric conditions occur over preconditioned oceanographic areas.
 Such atmospheric conditions should favor ice drift in opposite directions to open the ice pack.
 Polar cyclones are a typical atmospheric trigger for the occurrence of mid-sea polynyas as the cyclonic winds push the ice in opposite directions away from the cyclone center.
 Also, cold fronts, where two opposite flows in direction are found, are ideal for creating a mid-sea polynya.

-Antarctic Bottom Water (AABW)
+Antarctic bottom water

-Antarctic Bottom Water is the dense water with high salinity that exists in the abyssal layer of the Southern Ocean.
+Antarctic bottom water (AABW) is the dense water with high salinity that exists in the abyssal layer of the Southern Ocean.
 It plays a major role in the global overturning circulation.
 Coastal polynyas (latent heat polynyas) are a source of AABW as brine rejection during the formation of sea ice at these polynyas increases the salinity of the seawater, which then sinks down to the ocean bottom as AABW.
 Antarctic polynyas form when ice masses diverge from the coast and move away in the direction of the wind, creating an exposed area of sea water which subsequently freezes over, with brine rejection, to form another mass of ice.